-- 01. Explore the usage of digital media and platforms by Romanian organizations with the purpose to disclose CSR information by utilizing the models proposed in the literature; - O2.
-Provide evidence on the type of digital media and platforms used by Romanian organizations to disclose CSR information, as well as on the type of CSR information disclosed; - 03.
-Identify possible trends regarding digital media and platform usage by Romanian organizations with a view to disclose CSR information.
+- O1.
+Explore the usage of digital media and platforms by Romanian organizations with the purpose to disclose CSR information by utilizing the models proposed in the literature; O2.
+Provide evidence on the type of digital media and platforms used by Romanian - O2.
+Provide evidence on the type of digital media and platforms used by Romanian organizations to disclose CSR information, as well as on the type of CSR information disclosed;

+03. Identify possible trends regarding digital media and platform usage by Romanian organizations with a view to disclose CSR information.